 Conditional Fee Agreement: How to use a no win no fee agreement to fund your compensation claim for workplace injury

-Conditional fee agreement: Discover what a no win no fee agreement (conditional fee agreement / CFA) is; how a no win no fee ensures you do not pay the majority of your solicitor’s legal fees when claiming compensation for a work injury; how to obtain insurance to pay additional legal costs (known as disbursements) and other types of funding arrangements that might be available to you (including legal protection cover).
+Discover what a conditional fee agreement is (commonly known as a CFA or no win no fee agreement); how a no win no fee ensures you do not pay the majority of your solicitor’s legal fees when claiming compensation for a work injury; how to obtain insurance to pay additional legal costs (known as disbursements) and other types of funding arrangements that might be available to you (including legal protection cover).

 What is a conditional fee agreement / no win no fee solicitor costs agreement?

 A “conditional fee agreement” or CFA is the technical term used to represent a funding agreement for your solicitor’s legal fees in pursuing a work injury claim (it does apply equally to personal injury claims of other types, such as road accidents, etc.).

 An alternative name used by solicitors with the public for the same agreement is a “no win no fee” agreement.

 As the name suggests your liability for payment of your legal fees is conditional on success.
 In other words – if your solicitor does not win your work injury claim – you do not have a liability to pay your solicitor’s fees (exceptions may apply as specified in the agreement, such as if you have misled your solicitor about the work accident circumstances or injuries).
 However, if you do win – you have a liability to meet your solicitor’s fees in making a claim.

 This does not necessarily mean you will have to pay your solicitor’s fees in the event of success.
 In a work injury claim – as other personal injury claims, part of your claim from your employer will be for your legal fees (this is in addition to compensation for your injuries).
 Your employer however will have no duty to pay your legal fees if you have no liability to pay them yourself.